The Sense of an Ending (film): Release

 It had its world premiere at the Palm Springs International Film Festival on 2 January 2017.
 The film was released in the United States on 10 March 2017 and in the United Kingdom on 14 April 2017.

 Reception

 Box office

-The Sense of an Ending grossed $1.3 million in the United States and Canada and $3.2 million in other territories for a worldwide total of $4.5 million.
+The Sense of an Ending grossed $2 million in the United States and Canada and $3 million in other territories for a worldwide total of $5 million.

-Critical response
+Critical reception

 On review aggregator Rotten Tomatoes, the film has an approval rating of 76% based on 119 reviews, with an average rating of 6.42/10.
 The site's critical consensus states, "Anchored by a strong starring performance by Jim Broadbent, The Sense of an Ending proves consistently gripping even as it skims the narrative surface of its literary source material."
 On Metacritic, the film holds a score of 61 out of 100, based on 24 critics, indicating "generally favorable reviews".